-This position gives you even more power (but lower fuel economy) than "2."
+SECOND (2): This position gives you more power but lower fuel economy.
+You can use SECOND (2) on hills.
+It can help control your speed as you go down steep mountain roads, but then you would also want to use your brakes off and on.
+FIRST (1): This position gives you even more power (but lower fuel economy) than SECOND (2).
 You can use it on very steep hills, or in deep snow or mud.
-If the selector lever is put in "1," the transmission won't shift into first gear until the vehicle is going slowly enough.
+If the selector lever is put in FIRST (1), the transmission won't shift into first gear until the vehicle is going slowly enough.